tsgates/arch-wiki-markdown/wiki/OpenSync.md

 especially between the stable and experimental releases.
 A version 0.22 plugin insists on a version 0.22 libopensync and a version 0.39 plugin should joined with the corresponding unstable library version.
-Since not every version step provides all available plugins, your choosen version of libopensync may depend on your plugin needs.
+Since not every version step provides all available plugins, your chosen version of libopensync may depend on your plugin needs.

 branch